+Stakeholder group from Grievance Redressal Cur FY 2024-25 rent Financial Yea ar FY 2023-24 Previous Financial Year

-Stakeholder group from whom complaint is received Grievance Redressal Mechanism in Place (Yes/No) (If Yes, then provide web-link for grievance redress policy) Cur Number of complaints filed during the year FY 2023-24 rent Financial Yea Number of complaints pending resolution at close of the year ar Remarks Prev Number of complaints filed during the year FY 2022-23 ious Financial Ye Number of complaints pending resolution at close of the year ar Remarks
+whom complaint is received Mechanism in Place (Yes/No) (If Yes, then provide web-link for grievance redress policy) Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks

 Communities Yes - - - - - -

 Investors (other than shareholders) Yes - - - - - -

-Shareholders Yes 2 - - - - -
+Shareholders Yes 3 - - 2 - -

 Employees and workers Yes - - - - - -

-Customers Yes 36 - - - - -
+Customers Yes 45 - - 36 - -

-Value Chain Partners Value Chain Yes - - - - - -
+Value Chain Partners Yes - - - - - -

 Other (please specify) Yes - - - - - -

 The Company has established required framework for addressing specific grievances for all of its stakeholders.
 Code of Business Conduct and Ethics, Whistle Blower Mechanism provides sufficient guidance for reporting and resolving grievances.
-Web-link of such policies are available on the Company's website as provided in page no. 80 of this Annual Report.
+Web-link of such policies are available on the Company's website as provided in page no. 84 of this Annual Report.